 Leadership Team

-The HUP Leadership Team guides the partnership’s direction and strengthens relationships between the two institutions.
+The HUP Leadership Team guides the Partnership’s direction and strengthens relationships between the two institutions.

 Hennepin County Members